MrDaGree/cassa-ha/README.md

 * Initialization can take several minutes depending on your device and network speed.
 * Always keep an original Homey Pro backup for safety.
 * The container must run with `--privileged` to access loop devices and partitions.

+## Zigbee (ZHA/Z2M)

+To utilize Zigbee on the "Homey Assistant", the setup is straight forward and works natively with the hardwarestack.
+Below is the settings I utilize for my ZHA setup.

+* Radio Type: `ezsp`
+* Serial Port: `/dev/ttyZigbeeNCP`
+* Baudrate: `115200`

+This works as on the Homey Pro, the Zigbee radio is exposed as a UART device right inside the OS.
+Unfortunately, the Z-Wave radio and other integrations are all behind a ESP32 chip that requires the [Coprocessor Bridge add-on](https://github.com/MrDaGree/hassio-homey-coprocessor-bridge) to unlock this functionality.
+I only have 1 Z-Wave button device, so I dont have much to test/develop the add-on with.
+I do plan to add LED integration.]